 Where do you want to live?
 What are the schools like?
 How far away from work or family members does it need to be?
 Buying a house is not just buying four walls and a roof-it’s buying into a neighbourhood, community, and city.
 Think about your lifestyle when you’re choosing where to buy-and if money isn’t an issue, consider choosing several places that fit your criteria before making the final decision.
 Being happy in the long term with where you live is one of the most important things to remember before buying a house.
 The location of the property should be carefully considered so that all parties have something they love about living there.
+Talking of location if you just so happen to live in California and fancy a quick sale you can get cash for home in San Diego by clicking the link.

 Even if everything is in working order when you move in, appliances and other systems will inevitably break down.
 Warranties on the house can help pay for some of those costs, but make sure they’re worth it!
 If you’re planning to buy a house in the middle west, there are some companies that offer home warranties in Missouri so you don’t have to worry about the inconvenience and expense of needing repairs.
 A warranty could be a great investment if you live in a state with a high probability of hurricanes and other disasters.